Skip to Content

 REPORTING REQUIREMENTS

 All grantees must submit an online Final Report.
 Final reports are generally due 30 days following the project grant period; the report deadline is noted in the grant agreement.
-If a grantee applies for a new grant from IWCF before a previous grant’s final report deadline, they will be expected either to submit an interim report if the previous grant has not been expended in full, or to submit their final report early.
+Final reports may be submitted early if all funds have been expended.

 PUBLICITY FOR APPROVED GRANTS